tbui468/aqa/README.md

 Main components:

-'app.js' is the main entry point
+'app.js' is the main entry point.
+Calls any necessary middleware.
-'db' contains
+'db' contains code to initiate postgresql.
+'models' contains code for the database models of questions, answers, users and votes.
+'routes' contains the RESTFUL routes.
+The routes calls on any required services, and returns a json object for use by frontend.
+'services' contains code for accessing the database or outside services (such as 'aqa-neuralnetwork').